axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Changes in 10
 -------------

-- Introduced the ``Application`` filter and the ``Application`` column at the following places: full task list, full case list, dashboard task list, dashboard case list, and task analysis.
+- Introduced the ``Application`` filter and the ``Application`` column in the following places: full task list, full case list, dashboard task list, dashboard case list, and task analysis.

 Changes in 9.4
 --------------